hydraulic-software/conveyor/guidebook/docs/tutorial/3-compile.md

     * [ ] Edit the machines key in the `conveyor.conf` file.
     * [ ] Follow the build instructions in `README.md` to create the binaries.

-    ??? note "Linker flags"
-        On macOS and Linux extra linker flags are required for correct operation in the package environment.
-These flags don't affect operation when running from the development build tree, so can be always added.
-See the [native apps](../configs/native-apps.md) section to learn more.

-    ??? note "Icons and manifests"
-        Windows programs contain embedded metadata like icon files, XML manifests and whether it's a console app.
-Conveyor will edit the EXE to reflect settings in your config, so you don't need to set these things up in your build system.
-Any icons or manifests already there will be replaced.
-[Learn how to control the binary manifest](../configs/windows.md#manifest-keys).

 <script>var tutorialSection = 3;</script>